 Wole Soyinka was born Akinwande Oluwole Babatunde Soyinka, on Friday, the 13th of July, 1934 in the city of Abeokuta, in Ogun state of Nigeria.
 His native town is Isara Remo in Ogun State.
-He is the second out of six children born to his father, Samuel Ayodele Soyinka, an Anglican Minister and Head master of St. Peter’s Primary School, Abeokuta, and his mother, Grace Eniola Soyinka, a market trader.
-He was born into a Christian home and a very rich Yoruba cultural setting where he practiced indigenous Yoruba Religious tradition.
-He therefore grew up in a setting of mixed traditions – Christian religion and Yoruba traditional religion.
+He is the second out of six children born to his father, Samuel Ayodele Soyinka, an Anglican Minister and Headmaster of St. Peter’s Primary School, Abeokuta, and his mother, Grace Eniola Soyinka, a market trader.
+He was born into a Christian home and a very rich Yoruba cultural setting where he practised indigenous Yoruba Religious tradition.
+He therefore, grew up in a setting of mixed traditions – Christian religion and Yoruba traditional religion.

 Education and Career

 Wole Soyinka started going to school at the very tender age of two and half years, as a result of his very inquisitive nature.
 He had both his nursery and elementary education at the St. Peter’s Primary School Abeokuta, before proceeding to Abeokuta Grammar School.
 He was later enrolled at Government College Ibadan in 1946, at the age of 12 and graduated in 1952, at the age of 18.
 He went on to do his University preparatory education at the New University College, Ibadan for two years before proceeding to the University of Leeds, England in 1954 to acquire a Bachelor of Arts Degree in English Literature.
 While at the University, he worked as an editor for the satirical magazine, The Eagle.